 University clubs range from a handful of enthusiasts, up to hundreds of members.
 In almost every club you’ll learn sparring, patterns, self defense techniques and board breaking.
 Most clubs teach a syllabus focus on a traditional pair of disciplines (a discipline of sparring and of patterns), some focus mainly on a single discipline, while some teach multiple disciplines in the same classes or at two separate Taekwondo clubs within the same university.
 You can read more here about the different disciplines of Taekwondo.
 University clubs usually have members with experience across all disciplines join them at the start of the year, and it is common for students already practicing Taekwondo before they get to university to hold memberships and train with both the club at their home address and with their university club in term time.

 As you progress through your clubs syllabus you’ll want to attend gradings to go up through the belts towards the coveted black belt and beyond.
 Outside of universities it is common for instructors to own and run clubs, but university clubs are very different, as your club committee or sports department will employ an instructor and the club committee controls the club, its training schedule and its finances.
 Instructors typically conduct their own gradings, or, offer access to grading services provided by more senior instructors within their association.
 In such cases it is common for club members to purchase annual memberships to one of the many Taekwondo associations in the UK, which typically includes member to member insurance and access to that particular association’s gradings and competitions.
-The good news is that all students may participate in BSTF events, regardless of whatever other memberships they may hold.

-Grab some friends and give it a go!
+Why not grab a few friends and give it a go!